All Episodes

 Think about the pilgrims, the early arrivals, the colonial days, when you've got snow and ice storms like this, and the only source of heat is a fire in your cabin.

-The idea that that uh we have it tough these days.
+And the idea that we have it tough these days.

 Deadly snowstorm, deadly ice storm, deadly heat wave, and so forth.

-And yet the uh the the incidences of weather-related deaths have to be minuscule today compared to uh times gone by, particularly in the in the distant past, and even the not too distant past.
+And yet the incidences of weather-related deaths have to be minuscule today compared to times gone by, particularly in the distant past and even the not too distant past.

-Now I know what some of you are saying, Rush, what about the 35,000 that died in fan Spain and France during a heat wave a couple of years ago to global warming.
+And I know what some of you say, Rush, what about the 35,000 that died in Spain and France during a heat wave a couple of years ago, global warming?

 Didn't have air conditioning.

-Uh number of problems settled in, but that's probably the kind of thing that happens in a in in a in a less advanced society where there isn't air conditioning, where there isn't places and shelters for these people to go and so forth.
+Number problems settled in, but that's probably the kind of thing that happens in a less advanced society where there isn't air conditioning, where there isn't places and shelters for these people to go and so forth.

 That's probably a good illustration of what it used to be like every year when there were heat waves, which there were, of course.

-When I come back, I'll get to the uh details on this adoption story as um as explained by Gary Langer, the director of polling at ABC, right after this.
+When I come back, I'll get to the details on this adoption story as explained by Gary Langer, the director of polling at ABC, right after this.

 Hi, welcome back.

-All right, let's get to this adopted uh adoption story yesterday.
+Gary, let's get to this adopted adoption story yesterday.

-It was uh they couldn't wait uh to report the fact that uh a couple of groups, uh, gay and lesbian groups were just ecstatic over research involving a hundred and sixty-one uh uh families, quote unquote, uh, that adopted parents were better for children than their natural parents.
+It couldn't wait to report the fact that a couple of groups, gay and lesbian groups, were just ecstatic over research involving 161 families, quote unquote, that adopted parents were better for children than their natural parents.

 This was just a puff piece from front to back.

-So last night um at ABC News.com, Gary Langer, the director of polling, addressed this as today's new bundle of joys a study on adoptive parents published in the American Sociological Review.
+Today's new bundle of joys is a study on adoptive parents published in the American Sociological Review.

 The AP report on this study looks darn newsy.